edamame-course/2015-tutorials/final/2015-06-25-Running_blast_from_command_line.md

 2. Automation: run on server, downstream analysis, can be part of other program
 3. Speed

+Today, we are going to search representative-otus-database using my-gene-of-interest query.

 Before I forget, let me say that there are a lot of tips and tricks for working at the UNIX command line that I'm going to show you, so even if you've used command line BLAST before, you should skim along.

 First, let's check and see if we have BLAST.